Aziiimm/Group-Event-Planner/docs/Codestyle.md

 ## Prettier

+- VSCode Extension
-- Runs formatter on save
+- Change Settings to run formatter on save
+- Prettier config files have already been setup in the repo

 ## NativeWind class sorting